nicolasdanet/Spaghettis_TclTk/README.md

 ```
 The Pure Data source code has been utterly refactored.
 For me it was a requirement before to think about any improvements.
-During this 4 years the goal was to make it more simple (understandable) and consistent.
+During all this years the goal was to make it more simple (understandable) and consistent.
 For that, features has been removed and others added.
 The DSP now runs in its own obstruction-free thread.
 It is supposed to never been blocked.
 Next big step is to use JUCE for the GUI.